 Fast facts: fixed rates

-A fixed interest rate is typically lower than a variable rate.
+- A fixed interest rate is typically lower than a floating rate.

 Let’s weigh the positives and negatives of fixed rates in more detail.

-Limited features.
-Fixed rate loans don’t have a lot of flexibility compared to variable rate mortgages.
+- Limited features.
+Fixed rate loans don’t have a lot of flexibility compared to floating rate mortgages.
 Most lenders don’t offer fixed home loans with 100% offset accounts.

-Rates could drop.
-If the Reserve Bank of New Zealand slashes the official cash rate (OCR) you could end up with a higher rate compared to variable home loans.
+- Rates could drop.
+If the Reserve Bank of New Zealand slashes the official cash rate (OCR) you could end up with a higher rate compared to floating home loans.

 Here are some of the most common fixed rate questions and answers to them:

-What happens once my fixed term ends?
-Your lender will usually notify you that your loan term is going to end and give you the option to fix for another term or allow your loan to revert to a variable rate.
+- What happens once my fixed term ends?
+Your lender will usually notify you that your loan term is going to end and give you the option to fix for another term or allow your loan to revert to a floating rate.